mluchettii/mkdocs-material-mluchetti/docs/docs/siem-edr/crowdstrike-falcon.md

 Additionally, **Machine Learning (ML) exclusions** in Falcon are used to prevent the ML-based detection engine from flagging certain files, processes, or scenarios that are known to be safe but might otherwise be incorrectly detected as malicious.
 In SIEM/EDR environments, this configuration of IOCs and ML exclusions is called **tuning**.

-### EDR tuning exercise
+### EDR tuning

-For the first part of this exercise, you will create a **custom IOC** for a malicious file.
-For the second part, you will create an **ML exclusion** that prevents false positives.
+The first part of this covers the creation of a **custom IOC** for a malicious file.
+The second part covers the creation of an **ML exclusion** that prevents false positives.

 #### Create a custom IOC

 Suppose that there is a malicious file that does not get automatically quarantined by the Falcon sensor.
 One such example from [The-MALWARE-Repo](https://github.com/Da2dalus/The-MALWARE-Repo) is the Trojan executable named 'StartBlueScreen.exe'.
-For this part of the exercise, you will create a custom IOC that detects a malicious file based on its hash value.
+For this, you will create a custom IOC that detects a malicious file based on its hash value.

 1. To create a custom IOC, expand the sidebar and click on 'Endpoint security' > 'IOC management'.